ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 #### 5. Send the request and observe the response.

 ### Key Considerations
+todo: remove I's
 This testing methodology serves as a solid starting point for understanding the basic concepts of CL.0.
 However, there are additional methods to explore when testing in real-world scenarios.
 For instance, the request smuggling issue I identified did not yield results initially.
 To observe the response to the smuggled request, I needed to send a large volume of requests in quick succession.
 I suspect the vulnerability may exist on a server further downstream from the one I was targeting.
 Additionally, the activity of other users on the platform could have reduced the likelihood of detecting changes from my smuggled requests.

 ## What is 0.CL Request Smuggling / Client-Side Desync
 0.CL, meaning **0.Content-Length**, is a client-side vulnerability stemming from discrepancies between the browser (client) and the application server's request handling.
 In this scenario, the front-end server ignores the `Content-Length`.
 This reduces the attack surface to the client sending the request.

 ### Testing Methodology
 Testing for 0.CL CSD requires a systematic approach to identify discrepancies in how the front-end server and the back-end server handle requests.
 We can test for this by sending a request with `Content-Length` being larger than what is actually within the body.
 If the application hangs, then the `Content-Length` is being processed and the app is waiting for the rest of the body.
-If the app responds immediately, then this is work investigating further.
+If the app responds immediately, then this is worth investigating further.
 Here's what that would look like:

 #### 1. Ensure correct conditions are met
- - `HTTP/2` is *not* support
+ - `HTTP/2` is *not* supported
  - HTTP Pipelining *is* supported

 #### 2. Create Request with larger Content-Length